openhab/openhab-docs/developers/ide/eclipse.md

 1. Click `Next>` and `Finish` to start installation.

-    During install accept licence agreement, "Unsigned Content" for Bndtools, and Eclipse Foundation certificates when requested to complete IDE installation.
+    During install accept license agreement, "Unsigned Content" for Bndtools, and Eclipse Foundation certificates when requested to complete IDE installation.

 1. At this point the Eclipse installer is finished and the Eclipse IDE is automatically launched to continue the installation process.